Best Pool Test Kit & Digital Pool Tester For Your Pool 2023

 What is the best pool test kit?

-A liquid pool test kit is the best one for most people.
+A liquid pool test kit is usually the best choice for most people.
 It’s affordable, reliable and fairly easy to use.

-A digital liquid test kit like LaMotte or an electronic test kit like SafeDipis the best one for colorblind people because it doesn’t need you to match colors.
+A digital liquid test kit like LaMotte or an electronic test kit like SafeDip is the best choice for colorblind people because it does not require you to match colors.

-All pool test kits work in both freshwater and saltwater pools.
+All pool test kits work the same for both freshwater and saltwater pools.
 If you want to monitor salt levels, get a pool test kit that tests for salts such as the SafeDip 6-in-1 tester.

-How many drops do you put in a pool test kit?
+How many drops do you put into a pool test kit?

 For pH, you first add one drop of chlorine neutralizer, then five drops of red phenol indicator.